 Highlights of the L G P S 5

 The Scheme 7

 What kind of scheme is it?
 7

 Who can join?
 7

 How will I know that I have joined the LGPS?
 8

 Can I opt out of the LGPS and re-join later?
 8

 What do I pay?
 10

 Do I get tax relief?
+10

 Contributions

 Re-joining the LGPS

 Can I transfer in non-LGPS pensions?

 What if I'm already receiving an LGPS pension?
 12

 Contribution Flexibility 13

-Flexibility to pay less
+Flexibility to pay less 13

-Flexibility to pay more
+Flexibility to pay more 13

-Your Pension
+Your Pension 15

 How is my pension worked out?

-Can I exchange part of my pension for a lump sum?

-Taking AVCs as cash
+15

-Leaving the Scheme before retirement 20
+Leaving the Scheme before retirement

-Refund of contributions 21
+Refund of contributions 20

-Deferred benefits 21
+Deferred benefits 20

 What if I have two or more LGPS jobs?
-21
+20

-Transferring your benefits 22
+Transferring your benefits 21

 Retirement 24

 When can I retire and take my LGPS pension?
-24

 Will my pension be reduced if I retire early?
-24

 What if I lose my job through redundancy or business efficiency?

-24
+What happens if I have to retire early due to ill health?

+Can I have a gradual move into retirement?
+25